ysb33r/groovy-vfs/README.md

 that I acknowledge the inputs of others in the creation of groovy-vfs

 + Will_lp (https://gist.github.com/will-lp/5785180) & Jim White (https://gist.github.com/jimwhite/5784982)
 offered great suggestions when I got stuck with the config DSL.
++ Jez Higgins, Rob Fletcher, Giovanni Asproni, Balachandran Sivakumar, Burkhard Kloss & Tim Barker who helped shape the design decision to auto-create intermediates during a move operation.